-We got a closer look in the open-world ‘Paldea’ region—a place influenced by Spanish-esque architecture—wherein players embark on ‘three grand stories’.
-One of the main story is the familiar plot of being the world champion by defeating eight gym leaders, and the Pokémon League, but with the open-world aspect of the game, players have more freedom to battle gyms in any order they would prefer.
+We got a closer look in the open-world ‘Paldea’ region—a place influenced by Spanish architecture—wherein players embark on ‘three grand stories’.
+One of the grand stories is the familiar plot of being the world champion by defeating eight gym leaders, and the Pokémon League, but with the open-world aspect of the game, players have more freedom to battle gyms in any order they would prefer.

-In traversing the Paldea region, players will be accompanied by the legendaries, Koraidon and Miraidon from the get go.
+In traversing the Paldea region, players will be accompanied by the legendaries, Koraidon and Miraidon from the get-go.
 These creatures are basically your all-around motorcycles who are capable of shifting different forms for land, water, and air use.
-They both have prominent wheels, but can also walk on four limbs.
+They both have prominent wheels but can also walk on four limbs, apparently.

 The company also introduced Co-op play that goes beyond just PvP trainer battles.
 Up to four players can play via the ‘Union Circle’ where they can explore, ride, and battle in raids, in the Paldea region together.